| What

 How

+does it occur?
 The cause of Crohn's disease is unknown.
 In Crohn's disease,

 the inflammation occurs in all the layers of the small or